YottaDB/YDBDoc/ProgGuide/langfeat.rst

 This transaction will automatically restart if it cannot serialize the SETs to the database, and will terminate with a TROLLBACK if more than 3 RESTARTs occur.

-YottaDB/GT.M provides a way to monitor transaction restarts by reporting them to the operator logging facility.
-If the environment variable gtm_tprestart_log_delta is defined, YottaDB/GT.M reports every Nth restart where N is the numeric evaluation of the value of gtm_tprestart_log_delta.
+YottaDB provides a way to monitor transaction restarts by reporting them to the operator logging facility.
+If the environment variable gtm_tprestart_log_delta is defined, YottaDB reports every Nth restart where N is the numeric evaluation of the value of gtm_tprestart_log_delta.
 If the environment variable gtm_tprestart_log_first is defined, the restart reporting begins after the number of restarts specified by the value of gtm_tprestart_log_first.
 For example, defining both the environment variable to the value 1, causes all TP restarts to be logged.
 When gtm_tprestart_log_delta is defined, leaving gtm_tprestart_log_first undefined is equivalent to giving it the value 1.

 Here is an example message:

 .. parsed-literal::
    %GTM-I-TPRESTART, Database /gbls/dtx/dtx.dat; code: L; blk: 0x00BA13DD in glbl: ^DTX; pvtmods: 0, blkmods: 1, blklvl: 1, type: 4, readset: 3, writeset: 1, local_tn: 0x00000000000002D0, zpos: LABEL+108^ROUTINENAME

 * pvtmods - Is always less than or equal to blkmods.
 This means it can be 1 only if "blkmods" is also 1.
 If it is 1, it means that process P1 was planning to UPDATE (not just READ) the block number (indicated as "blk: ..." in the TPRESTART message) as part of its TP transaction.